 A Postdoctoral Fellow will be associated with one or more faculty colleagues for the purpose of research collaboration.
 The supervising faculty member provides whatever resources are needed to support the collaborative research activities.

 All Postdoctoral Fellows must hold a formal appointment at UBC.
-Postdoctoral Fellow appointments are made one year at a time, and are normally renewable up to 3 years.
+Postdoctoral Fellow appointments are made one year at a time, and are renewable up to 5 years.
+With the approval of the Dean, appointments may be renewable up to 5 years - check with your Dean’s Office regarding approval for an appointment beyond three years.
 Please note that an appointment should be made regardless of funding source.
 The following documentation is required for all appointments:

-Please note that where an additional appointment is being made for a Postdoctoral Teaching Fellow, a copy of the offer letter signed by the Postdoctoral Teaching Fellow must be included with the appointment form.
-Refer to section 8 below for further information on Postdoctoral Teaching appointments.
+Please note that where an additional appointment is being made for a Postdoctoral Teaching Fellow, a copy of the offer letter signed by the Postdoctoral Teaching Fellow must be included when the appointment is processed.
+Refer to the Postdoctoral Teaching appointments section below for further information on teaching appointments.